-- Ensure that online safety is viewed as a safeguarding issue and that practice is in line with national and local recommendations and requirements. - Ensure there are appropriate and up-to-date policies regarding online safety; including a staff code of conduct policy and acceptable use policy, which covers acceptable use of technology. - Ensure that suitable and appropriate filtering and monitoring systems are in place and work with technical staff to monitor the safety and security of our systems and networks; as

-- schools increasingly work online, it is essential that children are safeguarded from potentially harmful and in appropriate online material (including when they are online at home) - Ensure that online safety is embedded within a progressive curriculum, which enables all learners to develop an age-appropriate understanding of online safety. - Support the DSL and any deputies by ensuring they have appropriate time and resources to fulfil their online safety responsibilities. - Ensure there are robust reporting channels for the community to access regarding online safety concerns, including internal, local and national support. - Ensure that appropriate risk assessments are undertaken regarding the safe use of technology. - Audit and evaluate online safety practice to identify strengths and areas for improvement.
+- Ensure that online safety is viewed as a safeguarding issue and that practice is in line with national and local recommendations and requirements. - Ensure there are appropriate and up-to-date policies regarding online safety; including a staff code of conduct/behaviour policy and acceptable use policy, which covers acceptable use of technology - Ensure that suitable and appropriate filtering and monitoring systems are in place and work with technical staff to monitor the safety and security of our systems and networks; as schools increasingly work online, it is essential that children are safeguarded from potentially harmful and inappropriate online material (including when they are online at home). - Ensure that online safety is embedded within a progressive preventative curriculum, which enables all learners to develop an age-appropriate understanding of online safety. - Recognise that a one size fits all approach may not be appropriate for all children and a more personalised or contextualised approach to online safety is used for more vulnerable children and children with SEND - Ensure that ALL members of staff receive regular, updated, and appropriate online safety training which is integrated, aligned and considered as part of the whole school or college safeguarding approach. - Support the DSL and any deputies by ensuring they have appropriate time and resources to fulfil their online safety responsibilities. - Ensure there are robust reporting channels for the community to access regarding online safety concerns, including internal, local and national support. - Audit and evaluate online safety practice, ideally annually, to identify strengths and areas for improvement. - Ensure that appropriate risk assessments are undertaken regarding the safe use of technology.